 Write your plot points as a series of ‘gameplay beats’

 This is a useful exercise for drilling your story down to a more granular level.
 I find it very useful as a method of seeing my plot as an overview.
 To do this, simply outline your main plot points as a series of consequential steps.
-I do mine as follows:
+I sometimes do this as follows.

 - Once, there was a…